 You can hear music played at recent camps in the Galleries.

-You must be able to read basic music in the key of D major.
-D major looks like this.
+You should be able to read basic music in the key of D major.

-You must be able to fluently read music in C, G or D major, and A, E or B minor (0 to 2 sharps).
+You should be able to fluently read music in C, G or D major, and A, E or B minor (0 to 2 sharps).
 Your music will (usually) be in first position.